RRoggia/rroggia.github.io/content/engineer-diary/AWS/application-integration/simple-queue-service.md

 # SQS Dead-Letter Queues

 receiveCountAttribute is increased every time the message is received

-redrive policy

-- specifies source queue
-- where the messages will be moved
-- defines the maxReceiveCOunt

 retention period should be longer than queue